Consumer Protection Laws In Pakistan.

 Complaints can be made to the following.
 Firstly, the Consumer Court.
 Secondly, to an Authority a District Coordination Officer.

 What is the procedure of filing a complaint to get damages?

-What does damages mean?
+What does a damage mean?

-“Damage” means all damage caused by a product(s) or service(s) including damages to the product itself and economic loss arising from a deficiency in or loss of use of the product(s) or service(s).
+“Damage” means a loss caused by a product or service.
+Moreover, damages to the product and economic loss arising from a deficiency.
+A loss caused due to use of the product or service.

 What are the obligations of manufacturers?

 According to, consumer protection laws in Pakistan.
 The manufacturer of a product is liable for damages.
 Any damages caused by a characteristic of the product.
 Furthermore, condition that renders the product defective.
 If a damage is caused due to reasonably anticipated use of product by consumer.